Eiffel Tower Viewing Deck, Paris Las Vegas

 Las Vegas, NV 89109

-A distinctive Las Vegas landmark well before it officially opened in 1999, the Eiffel Tower of Paris Las Vegas is a stunning half-size recreation of the original Eiffel Tower in Paris, France.
-A consistent top five attraction in Las Vegas, the Viewing Deck rises 460 feet above ground level, where visitors can enjoy spectacular views of the city, in particular the glamourous hotels along the Las Vegas Strip.
-Tickets to the viewing deck may be purchased online or at the Box Office inside Paris Las Vegas, adjacent to the main entrance from Las Vegas Boulevard.
-In addition to discounted tickets online, Paris Las Vegas offers ongoing deals and special offers, which includes a Family Special for two adults and two youths and discounts for seniors and members of the U.S. military.
-The Eiffel Tower Viewing Deck is also available for special occasions, like birthday parties, weddings and corporate events.
+A distinctive Las Vegas landmark well before it officially opened in 1999 is the Eiffel Tower of Paris Las Vegas.
+In further detail, it’s a stunning half-size recreation of the original Eiffel Tower in Paris, France.
+A consistent top five attraction in Las Vegas, the Viewing Deck rises 460 feet above ground level.
+At the deck, you can enjoy spectacular views of the city, in particular the glamorous hotels along the Las Vegas Strip.

 Fremont Street Experience, Downtown Las Vegas